lunatronia/stresstest/README.md

 # stresstest

-very quick project to test gd. also very fun to watch.
+very quick project to test gd's engine. also very fun to watch.